-Why Wasn’t Therapy Online an Option?
+Why Wasn't Online Therapy An Option?

 Recently I came across a Reddit thread where an individual was outraged that they had been rejected (their word, not mine) by a popular online counseling provider.
 Naturally, many of the comments were of shock and bewilderment.
 As I skimmed the comments I was disheartened as I understood the perspective of the provider but I also empathized with the perspective of the individual.